A Chassidic Teaching From the Alter Rebbe – Seeing the Good

 Rabbi Shneur Zalman of Liadi (1745-1812) was the first Rebbe of Chabad Chasidism.
 Born in Liozna, in Belarus, he studied under the disciple of the Baal Shem Tov, Rabbi Dov Ber known as the Magid of Mezritch.
 Sometime later he moved to Liadi.

-His major work, the Tanya, discusses concepts such as the purpose of creation, how to serve G-d, the definition and journey of the soul, and other subjects affecting a Jew’s relationship with his Creator.
+His major Jewish work of philosophy, the Tanya, discusses concepts such as the purpose of creation, how to serve G-d, the definition and journey of the soul, and other subjects affecting a Jew’s relationship with his Creator.
 The word ‘Tanya’ means ‘it has been taught’ and refers to a beraita, teachings of the Sages which were not included in the text of the Mishna.

 Rabbi Shneur Zalman never felt the concepts he presented in the Tanya were something new.
 He merely considered himself as a compiler of the teachings of the great Rabbis and Sages who came before him.
 What is unique about the Tanya is that Rabbi Shneur Zalman elucidates these teachings in a way that the average person can understand.
-He deals with the spiritual maladies that affect everyone at some time or another in their life.
+He deals with spiritual maladies, and even grief, that affect everyone at some time or another in life.

-In the section entitled Iggeret HaKodesh (Holy Writings), Epistle 11, the Alter Rebbe discusses a contemplation by which a person can realize that everything that occurs in life is truly good even if it appears to be bad.
+In the section entitled Iggeret HaKodesh (Holy Writings), Epistle 11, the Alter Rebbe discusses a meditation by which a person can realize that everything that occurs in life is truly good even if it appears to be bad.
+This is teaching is hard to understand, especially when I think about my child loss.

 So what should be our desire?
 The Alter Rebbe says one should want only what G-d wants.
 How do we cultivate this type of desire?
 By meditating on the concept that G-d is the source and maker of creation, and only good comes from Him.